ibm-cloud-docs/cloud-infrastructure/faq-redhat.md

 {: #faq-versions-available-red-hat-ibm-cloud}
 {: faq}

-* See [Lifecycle for operating systems and add-ons - Red Hat Enterprise Linux (RHEL)](/docs/bare-metal?topic=bare-metal-product-lifecycle-classic#rhel-classic) for the Red Hat versions that {{site.data.keyword.cloud}} Classic infrastructure supports.
+* See [Lifecycle for operating systems and add-ons - Red Hat Enterprise Linux (RHEL)](/docs/bare-metal?topic=bare-metal-product-lifecycle-classic#rhel-classic) for the Red Hat versions that {{site.data.keyword.cloud_notm}} Classic infrastructure supports.
 * See [Lifecycle for guest operating systems - Red Hat Enterprise Linux (RHEL)](/docs/vpc?topic=vpc-guest-os-lifecycle#rhel) for the Red Hat versions that {{site.data.keyword.vpc_short}} supports.

 ## How are updates applied to Red Hat Enterprise Linux on {{site.data.keyword.cloud}}?